yuwang531/academic-kickstart/content/post/jcgs19.md

 projects: []
 ---

-Paper *A Logistic Factorization Model for Recommender Systems with Multinomial Responses* accepted by [Journal of Computational and Graphical Statistics](https://www.tandfonline.com/toc/ucgs20/current).
-Coming soon!
+Paper [*A Logistic Factorization Model for Recommender Systems with Multinomial Responses*](jcgs.pdf) accepted by Journal of Computational and Graphical Statistics.